BruinBlitz - Chip Kelly Pre-Practice Presser

 Chip Kelly Pre-Practice Presser

-UCLA head coach Chip Kelly met with the Bruin beat media via a teleconference to talk about the great results of the Bruin bubble, more COVID-related stuff, the offensive line, and a whole lot more...
+UCLA head coach Chip Kelly met with the Bruin beat media via a teleconference to talk about the passing of fellow UCLA Bruin, Jim Bonds, the coming Colorado game, and a whole lot more.Kelly: “Befor...

 PREMIUM CONTENT